pemistahl/lingua/README.md

 #### 4.1.1 <a name="library-comparison-tabular"></a> Tabular Comparison <sup>[Top ▲](#table-of-contents)</sup>

 As the table below shows, *Lingua* outperforms the other two libraries significantly.
 All values are rounded percentages.
 When it comes to detecting the language of entire sentences, all three libraries are nearly equally accurate.
 It is actually short paragraphs of text where *Lingua* plays to its strengths.
-Even though *Lingua* is in an early stage of development, detection accuracy for word pairs is already 8% higher on average than with *Tika*, for single words it is even 12% higher.
+Even though *Lingua* is in an early stage of development, detection accuracy for word pairs is already 10% higher on average than with *Tika*, for single words it is even 15% higher.

-It seems that languages with less characteristic letters are harder to identify than those that have, such as English and Dutch.
-This is probably due to their lack of diacritics and other distinctive letters, basically using the letters A-Z only.
-Even though English and Dutch are harder to identify for *Lingua* as well, it performs much better than *Apache Tika* with 28% more English and 23% more Dutch words classified correctly.

-By looking at the standard deviations of the separate categories, it is remarkable that *Lingua's* detection quality is much more stable and consistent across the different languages.
+By looking at the standard deviation of the separate categories, it is remarkable that *Lingua's* detection quality is much more stable and consistent across the different languages.
 The accuracy values of *Tika* and *Optimaize* fluctuate in a broader scope than *Lingua's* results.
 Whereas *Tika's* values for single word detection range between 33% (Spanish) and 95% (Arabic and Belarusian), *Lingua* only ranges between 55% (Spanish) and 97% (Arabic).

 <table>
     <tr>